BasedLinux/bsd/doc/manual/source/store/derivation/index.md

 #### Structured Attributes {#structured-attrs}

-Nix also has special support for embedding JSON in the derivations.
+Bsd also has special support for embedding JSON in the derivations.

-The environment variable `NIX_ATTRS_JSON_FILE` points to the exact location of that file both in a build and a [`nix-shell`](@docroot@/command-ref/nix-shell.md).
+The environment variable `NIX_ATTRS_JSON_FILE` points to the exact location of that file both in a build and a [`bsd-shell`](@docroot@/command-ref/bsd-shell.md).

-As a convenience to Bash builders, Nix writes a script that initialises shell variables corresponding to all attributes that are representable in Bash.
+As a convenience to Bash builders, Bsd writes a script that initialises shell variables corresponding to all attributes that are representable in Bash.
-The environment variable `NIX_ATTRS_SH_FILE` points to the exact location of the script, both in a build and a [`nix-shell`](@docroot@/command-ref/nix-shell.md).
+The environment variable `NIX_ATTRS_SH_FILE` points to the exact location of the script, both in a build and a [`bsd-shell`](@docroot@/command-ref/bsd-shell.md).
 This includes non-nested (associative) arrays.
 For example, the attribute `hardening.format = true` ends up as the Bash associative array element `${hardening[format]}`.

 ### Placeholders

 Placeholders are opaque values used within the [process creation fields] to [store objects] for which we don't yet know [store path]s.
-They are strings in the form `/<hash>` that are embedded anywhere within the strings of those fields, and we are [considering](https://github.com/NixOS/nix/issues/12361) to add store-path-like placeholders.
+They are strings in the form `/<hash>` that are embedded anywhere within the strings of those fields, and we are [considering](https://github.com/BasedLinux/bsd/issues/12361) to add store-path-like placeholders.

 > **Note**
 >